adrienpetralia/TransApp/results/README.md

 This folder contains saved model parameters and metrics results for other classifiers, **Inside** and **Outside**, our proposed Appliance Detection Framework.
 The results are also shown for the "cooker" appliance detection case.

-- Folder None: only consumption series given in input of the model.
-- Folder Embed: consumption series and temporal features encoded given in input of the model.

 ### AblationStudy Folder

 This folder contains saved model parameters and metrics results for Ablation Study experiments.